Berlin Schönefeld Airport: Development after German reunification: 1990–2020

-Berlin Schönefeld Airport saw a major increase in passenger numbers over recent years, which was caused by the opening of bases for both easyJet and Germanwings.
+Berlin Schönefeld Airport saw a major increase in passenger numbers in later years, which was caused by the opening of bases for both easyJet and Germanwings.
 In 2008, the airport served 6.6 million passengers.

 Following German reunification in 1990, operating three separate airports became increasingly cost-prohibitive, leading the Berlin legislature to pursue plans for a single airport that would be more efficient and would decrease the amount of aircraft noise from airports within the city.
 Therefore, it was decided to build Berlin Brandenburg Airport at the current site of Schönefeld Airport, originally scheduled to open in late 2012.
 For various reasons, mainly issues with the fire alarm/safety system, the opening was postponed to November 2020.

 At the start of the winter season in 2012 Germanwings left Schönefeld for Berlin-Tegel to maintain closer operations within the Lufthansa Group there.
 However, to provide competition for Ryanair's new routes, Germanwings announced a return to Schönefeld in addition to their Tegel operations from October 2015.

 Aer Lingus also announced it would switch airports within Berlin, from Schönefeld to Tegel, by March 2015.
 Meanwhile, Ryanair announced the establishment of their sixth German base in Schönefeld by 27 October 2015 by deploying five aircraft to the airport and adding 16 new routes.

-On 2 May 2015, aircraft departing from Schönefeld became the first commercial flights to use the southern runway of the new Berlin Brandenburg Airport, which temporarily became Schönefeld's only runway while its own, which has become the northern runway of the new airport, was renovated.
+On 2 May 2015, aircraft departing from Schönefeld became the first commercial flights to use the southern runway of the new Berlin Brandenburg Airport, which temporarily became Schönefeld's only runway while the original southern runway (and only remaining one of the two original runways), which has become the northern runway of the new airport, was renovated.

 Extension work at Schönefeld Airport was completed in 2016.
 Terminal K was extended by approx. 600 m2 and the baggage area was also enlarged by 40 per cent.
 Terminal M2, an entirely new arrival terminal was built west of Terminal M. Spanning almost 3800 m2, this building features three baggage carousels and the coach parking area was relocated to a new area in P6.

 The airport continued to see exceptionally high growth of passenger numbers with Berlin's economic growth.
-As of November 2016, the airport operated near full capacity despite several additions to the infrastructure in recent years.
+As of November 2016, the airport operated near full capacity despite several additions to the infrastructure in its final years.